 These light-hearted moments will help get your mind off the pain of having to get over a crush and make it easier for you to make a fresh start.

-To find an answer to how to get over a crush, we have to revisit the question of why do some crushes last so long – when you either don’t act on your feelings or meet someone new.
+To find an answer to how to get over a crush, we have to revisit the question of why do some crushes last so long, especially when you either don’t act on your feelings or meet someone new.

-To get over a crush, you have to make space in your heart and your life for the possibility of a new romantic equation.
+To get over a crush fast, you have to make space in your heart and your life for the possibility of a new romantic equation.
 So, once you’ve given yourself time to heal and are in a better place emotionally, get active on the dating scene.

 Download the hottest dating app, create a killer dating profile, and get swiping.
 Go out on dates, and if you meet someone you like, don’t hold yourself back from letting them into your life.

 This advice on how to get over a crush helped me deal with the situation – and my emotions – the right way.
 After a lull of about a year, my high school crush and I touched base and rekindled our friendship.
 That kind, gentle boy from high school remains a dear friend and a part of my life to this day.
-I hope you too can benefit from it and get over your feelings without being scarred.
+I hope you too can benefit from all the advice I shared and get over your feelings without being scarred.

 Love isn’t a surface-level feeling.
 Love doesn’t make you feel the immediate urge of owning or claiming someone as in the case of an infatuation or a crush.
 A crush would make you feel restless, whereas love would calm you down.
 If you’re in love, reciprocation of the emotion may not be your top priority.
 When you have a crush, there is a need for instant connection with the person.

 There is no right answer to this question because it will always vary with your changing circumstances.
 If your crush has made it abundantly clear that they are not into you and will not be in the future, you should try to move on and find happiness with other people in your life.
 There is no switch that would magically turn off all your feelings for a person, but if you find yourself in a hopeless situation, it’s time you start putting on the brakes.